IDCI-Consulting/ExtraFormBundle/README.md

 * An api that exposes all symfony form types as 'extra form types'
 * An api that exposes all symfony validation constraints as 'extra form constraints'

-For a quick overview on what this bundle offer, you can [test the editor](http://extra-form.labs.idci-fr).
+For a quick overview on what this bundle offer, you can [test the form editor](http://extra-form.labs.idci.fr/extra-form/editor).

 Installation
 ------------